The setting

 Scientists place camera traps in the tree canopy to learn about forest species.
 Sometimes they find rare species or discover something new.
 Take your students on a fun, creative journey to think about arboreal animals and the features that help them survive and thrive in the forest canopy.

 For younger students, read the introductory paragraphs to them and answer their questions about what camera trapping is and why it is used for science and conservation.
-(See resources below.)
+(See additional resources below.)
 Then, direct the students to do the creative thinking and drawing exercise.

 Learn more about arboreal camera trapping here: